node-xyz/node-xyz.github.io/_pages/getting.started.md

     - `params`: an array of parameters values passed to the middleware function.
     - `next`: function that will ignore the rest of the execution of this middleware and invoke the next function in the stack.
     - `end`: will end of the execution of the entire stack.
+    - `xyz`: a reference to the current xyz object.
+This is useful because all of the information require, such as configurations, Service-Repository layer etc. can be accesses from this object.

 Keeping this ideas in mind, let's write a simple logger middleware: